ramanathanlab/SyntheticSequenceEvaluation/notebooks/README.md

 # Notebooks
-Put any jupyter notebooks here
+Jupyter notebooks used to run the analysis.